Westinghouse vs Husqvarna

 Expert Analysis

 Comparing Westinghouse and Husqvarna in the generator space reveals a significant imbalance in commitment to the category.
 Westinghouse offers a deep catalog of 54 published generators, with 53 scored models and an average overall score of 7.0 out of 10.
-Its top model, the iGen8200TFc, earns an impressive 8.2 out of 10.
-Husqvarna, by contrast, has just 1 published generator and no scored models, making a direct performance comparison largely impractical.
+Its top model, the iGen8200TFc, earns an impressive 8.3 score.
+Husqvarna, by contrast, has only a single published generator (the G1300P) and zero scored models, making a direct performance comparison largely impossible.

-On the reliability front, the gap is equally pronounced.
-Westinghouse holds a Tier A reliability rating with a score of 95 out of 100, while Husqvarna sits at Tier C with a score of 63 out of 100.
-This difference suggests that Westinghouse has built a much stronger track record in generator manufacturing and customer satisfaction.
-Westinghouse also posts respectable marks across other metrics, including a 6.9 for value, 6.5 for features, 6.1 for practicality, and 5.5 for quality.
+Where the data does allow comparison, the reliability gap is striking.
+Westinghouse holds a Tier A reliability rating with a score of 95 out of 100, while Husqvarna sits at Tier C with a 63 out of 100.
+This difference suggests that Westinghouse has a far more established track record in generator manufacturing and customer satisfaction.
+Westinghouse also posts respectable category averages, including a 7.0 for value, 6.5 for features, 6.1 for practicality, and 5.5 for quality.

 Key Differences